TillF/WASA-SED/docs/index.md

 60	59	120	212	335	0.50	0.72	0.38	0.17
 ```

-*Subbasin-ID*: Map-ID of sub-basin <br>
+*Subbasin-ID*: ID of sub-basin <br>
 *dayexplot*:	Days of change in exploitation regime in the sub-basin's reservoir \[-].
 Four days of the year have to be provided <br>
 *damq\_frac_season*:	Fraction of Q90 released from the sub-basin's reservoir in different seasons in the sub-basin's reservoir \[-]

 Example: This optional file allows specifying changes on the operation rule of the sub-basin’s reservoir.
 If this file is not found in the folder reservoir, a target value of controlled outflow discharge given in the file ```reservoir.dat``` is applied to the respective sub-basin’s reservoir.
-The reservoir located at the outlet point of the sub-basin with the Map-ID 60 changes its exploitation regime on those days of the year (59, 120, 212 and 335).
+The reservoir located at the outlet point of the sub-basin with the ID 60 changes its exploitation regime on those days of the year (59, 120, 212 and 335).
 Such values are followed by four corresponding values of fraction of Q90 released from the sub-basin's reservoir, according to the given intervals (0.50, 0.72, 0.38 and 0.17).
 It means that exemplarily between the 120th and the 212th of the year 38 % of Q90 can be released.
 The order of the sub-basins in the first column has to follow the same order of the sub-basin IDs as was used in ```hymo.dat``` (due to computational reasons); otherwise, an error message occurs.
 Sub-basins without outlet reservoirs or those without data on reservoir operation rule must not be entered in the file.

 **4)** ```operat_bottom.dat``` <br>
 (optional)